naimurashid/naimurashid.github.io/_pages/about.md

 ## Research Interests

-My research interests focus primarily on problems in genomics and cancer, focusing on methodologic areas such as precision medicine, variable selection,  hidden markov models, deep learning, and machine learning methods.
+My research interests primariy concern problems in genomics and cancer, focusing on methodologic areas such as precision medicine, variable selection,  hidden markov models, deep learning, and machine learning methods.
 Applications of my work can be found in epigenomics, unsupervised clustering of RNA-seq data, pancreatic cancer, and breast cancer.
 Addition detail can be found under Projects and Students.

 **Collaborative Work:** As a member of the Lineberger Comprehensive Cancer Center Biostat Core I assist physicians and researchers with statistical problems relating to genomics and clinical studies.
 Many of my current methodological projects are motivated by problems found during my collaborative work at Lineberger.
 I am available for basic statistical consulting queries for all Lineberger Members.